 Task Force on Climate-related Financial Disclosures (TCFD): Both Nordea Bank Abp and Nordea Asset Management supports TCFD.
 The recommendations provide a foundation for climate-related financial disclosures for all companies, aiming at encouraging companies to report on the climate-related risks and opportunities that are most relevant to their business activities.

 The Access to Medicine Index: The index analyses the top 20 research-based pharmaceutical companies on how they make medicines, vaccines and diagnostics more accessible in low- and middle-income countries.
 It highlights best and innovative practices; and areas where progress has been made and where action is still required.

 The Antimicrobial Resistance Benchmark: The AMR Benchmark tracks how pharmaceutical companies are responding to the increase in drug resistance.
 Nordea is a member of the Expert Committee.

-The Corporate Human Rights Benchmark (CHRB): The CHRB is the first ever ranking of the world’s largest publicly listed companies on their human rights performance.
-The Corporate Human Rights Benchmark will rank the top 500 globally listed companies on their human rights policy, process and performance, harnessing the competitive nature of the markets to drive better human rights performance.
-Nordea is a founding member and on the CHRB Advisory Board.
+The Corporate Human Rights Benchmark (CHRB): The first ever ranking of the world’s largest publicly listed companies on their human rights performance.
+The Corporate Human Rights Benchmark ranks the top 200 globally listed companies on their human rights policy, process and performance, harnessing the competitive nature of the markets to drive better human rights performance.
+Nordea has been a founding member since 2016 and on the CHRB Advisory Board.

 The Equator Principles: Nordea was the first Nordic bank to adopt the Equator Principles, endorsing them in 2007.
 It is a set of guidelines on how to prevent, manage and mitigate environmental and social risks in project financing.
 The Equator Principles apply globally to projects across all sectors, where total project capital costs exceed USD 10mn and the project is assessed to have a potential adverse social or environmental impact.